St John Bosco College, Engadine

 St John Bosco College is an independent systemic Roman Catholic co-educational secondary day school, located in Engadine, a southern suburb of Sydney, New South Wales, Australia.

 The college was founded in 1978 under the name St John Bosco High School.

 History

 St John Bosco High School was originally founded in 1978 at the initiative of the parishioners of St John Bosco Parish, Engadine, as a systemic Years 7 - 10 school under the administration of the Salesians of Don Bosco.
 The school was built after many years of planning and effort by the Parish Priest, John Briffa SDB, and a group of parishioners.

-Student numbers began to decline in the early 1990s as parents sought a continuous and unbroken secondary education for their sons and daughters.
-In response, the decision was taken to extend the school's educational programs to include Years 11 and 12.
 The school's name was changed to St John Bosco College in 1998 when the first Year 11 students were enrolled.
 The first class to graduate from St John Bosco College was in 1999.
-The inaugural College Captains were Ryan Della Ca and Elizabeth Favaloro.

 Patron

-The patron of the College is Saint John Bosco, an Italian saint from the 1800s who modelled his teaching methods on the practices of Saint Francis de Sales (therefore his pedagogy and charism are called Salesian).
+The patron of the college is Saint John Bosco, an Italian saint from the 1800s who modelled his teaching methods on the practices of Saint Francis de Sales (therefore his pedagogy and charism are called Salesian).